fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

     as decision trees, random forests, and gradient-boosted trees

-I hope that you can make the best possible use of the application based on the knowledge that this book has given you, allowing you to solve many real-world problems by using machine learning as your tool!
+I hope that you can make the best possible use of the application based on the knowledge that this course has given you, allowing you to solve many real-world problems by using machine learning as your tool!